Living Politics in the City

 An engaging political symposium has received glowing reviews, uniting speakers from eleven countries from around the world in Rennes, France.

 The Leaving Traces: Living Politics in the City symposium, convened by Swinburne University’s Assoc.
 Prof. Flavia Marcello and ENSA Bretagne’s Professor Carmen Popescu, explored the growth of political expression within the public sphere.
-They worked with Frédèric Sotinel from the GRIEF research centre, Marion Hohlfeldt from the University of Rennes and Ian Woodcock from RMIT's Centre for Urban Research.
+The symposium was a collaboration with Frédèric Sotinel from the GRIEF research centre, Marion Hohlfeldt from the University of Rennes and Ian Woodcock from RMIT's Centre for Urban Research.

 The ideas of both official and unofficial political discourse were extensively scrutinized, in relation to a number of historical and contemporary case studies, involving the agora of Athens, the former Communist Bloc and the streets of San Francisco.